Forest-Economics-Goettingen/optimLanduse/README.md

 contains the minimum performances of all single indicators when the land-cover composition is optimized considering only one indicator.
-The name of this indicator considered in the optimization is written in the first column of each line.
+The name of this indicator considered in the optimization is written in the first column of each row.
 The names of all indicators are given in the table header.
 Consequently, the performances of the indicators considered are obligatorily best fulfilled so that the matrix’s main diagonal contains the highest value of each indicator.